flybywiresim/docs/docs/fbw-a32nx/a32nx-api/hardware.md

+---
+title: FlyByWire A32NX API - Common Hardware Controllers and Setup
+description: A collection of common flight simulation hardware which can be used together with Microsoft Flight Simulator 2020 and the FlyByWire A32NX.
+---

 # Common Hardware Controllers and Setup

 This page shows you a collection of common flight simulation hardware which can be used together with Microsoft Flight Simulator and the FlyByWire A32NX.